sablonier/flexfolio/docs/expertinstall.md

 `translate`

-and browse the versions of this extension. **Install the latest stable version** of the extension "animal/translate" now.
+and browse the versions of this extension. **Install the latest stable version** of the extension "animal/translate".
 In case you see a warning after installing the extension choose "->Configuration/Check Database" and **update the database**.
 Or do that anyway.

-**Step 2:** Go back to your shell and copy the example extension configuration file with
+**Step 2:** Go back to your shell and copy the example extension configuration file for DE/EN language configuration with

 `cp flexfolio/config-examples/extensions/translate.animal.example.yml ../app/config/extensions/translate.animal.yml`

-Point your your browser to your webaddress, without /admin in URL and you should see your site.
-Go back to the dashboard under /admin and tart to publish your content.
+Point your browser to your webaddress, without /admin in URL and you should see your site.
+Go back to the dashboard and start to publish your content.